Jilab-biomechanics/CNN-brain-strains/README.md

 3. Wu, S., Zhao, W., Ghazi, K., Ji, S. 2019.
 Convolutional neural network for efficient estimation of  regional brain strains.
 Scientific Reports (Accepeted).

 ## Further development:
-We would appreciate it if you can send us sample head impact kinematics data so that: (1) to verify that the CNN-estimated strains are sufficiently accurate relative to the directly simulated counterparts for your data; and (2) to allow us expand the training dataset to further improve the CNN estimation accuracy.
+We would appreciate it if you can send us sample head impact kinematics data so that: (1) to verify that the CNN-estimated strains are sufficiently accurate relative to the directly simulated counterparts; and (2) to allow us expanding the training dataset to further improve the CNN estimation accuracy.

-Further development of the computational data tool will include the expansino of output variables to more complete brain regions of interest, so that to characterize strain distribution.
+Further development of the data tool will include the expansino of output variables to more complete brain regions of interest, so that to characterize brain strain distribution.

 ## Additional Evaluations:
 The accuracy of the trained CNN using real-world impacts is extensively reported in the published paper.
 Here, we further report the CNN-estimation accuracy using a separate, [idealized rotational impact dataset](https://link.springer.com/article/10.1007%2Fs10439-017-1888-3) (N=1521).
 This additional testing dataset is completely unseen by the trained CNN.
 The accuracy for MPS of the WB and CC in terms of coefficient of determination (R^2) and root mean squared error (RMSE) are shown below (dashed lines: +/- 1 RMSE):